How to Use Microdata Person on Your Portfolio Website and Improve Your SEO

 A more detailed search result gives users a better idea of your content and improves your search engine optimization.

 Microdata items and properties are defined in a public vocabulary, a structured data markup schema supported by major search engines.
-In the following example we will use the schema.org markup, we can refer the vocabulary to decide which property of the item Person we want to use.
-There are items for different purposes like Events, Products, Places, Movie etc. Remember that search engines will not use content that is not visible to users, as a matter of fact Google declares: “you should mark up the text that actually appears to your users when they visit your web pages”.
+In the following example, we will use the schema.org markup.
+We can refer to the vocabulary to decide which properties of the item Person we want to use.
+There are items for different purposes like Events, Products, Places, Movies, etc. Remember that search engines will not use content that is not visible to users.
+In fact, Google states: “You should mark up the text that actually appears to your users when they visit your web pages.”

-Microdata markup are attributes in html tags, a container for an item is set by the attribute itemscope.
-Let’s assume we have relevant personal information in the footer, microdata Person item in html markup would be:
+Microdata markups are attributes in HTML tags.
+A container for an item is set by the attribute itemscope.
+Let’s assume we have relevant personal information in the footer.
+The microdata Person item in HTML markup would be:

 <footer itemscope itemtype="http://schema.org/Person"></footer>